 If you look on the back of your bulletin, you will find a brief overview of the four gospels.
 You will see Matthew was written primarily to a Jewish audience.
 Matthew presents Jesus as a King.
 The approach Matthew uses is a synthetic - blended view of Jesus' life.
 Matthew uses a lot of Old Testament scripture to demonstrate to his Jewish audience that Jesus was the fulfillment of their hoped-for Messiah.
 Matthew uses the various teachings, or discourses, of Jesus to present Jesus' life to his readers.

-Writer Written to Whom About Jesus As Method or Approach Featuring
+Written About Method or

-Ú
+Writer to Whom Jesus As Approach Featuring

 Matthew Jews King Synthetic Discourses

 Mark Romans Servant Chronological Miracles

 Luke Greeks Son of Man Historical Parables

 John All Son of God Theological Personal

 Mankind Interviews